rajeshv23/twydev.github.io/_posts/2019-05-24-the-effective-engineer.md

 Technical debt can happen when we take shortcuts using quick and dirty workarounds, or when we did not fully understood the problem space and implemented a primitive solution.

 Try having a regular schedule to fix technical debt.
-Also, try to prioritise fixing the highest leverage code first.
+Also, try to prioritize fixing the highest leverage code first.

 ### 9. Minimize Operational Burden